Thursday, April 30, 2015

 4.6 - All men hold the absolute right and authority to defend their rights against trespass and other violations.

-The Right to Contracts and Consensual Agreements
+6.0 The Right to Contracts and Consensual Agreements

 6.1 - All Free Men retain the right to enter into contracts and other agreements with one another, singly and severally.

-Crimes and Criminality
+7.0 Crimes and Criminality

 This methinks is the Canon, more or less.
-It may require tuning, but I do believe that what we have here has more or less captured the essence of what it means to live properly among one's fellows.
+It may require tuning, but I do believe that what we have here has more or less captured the essence of what it means to live properly among and amid one's fellows.

 I invite and challenge anyone and everyone to examine it and attempt to punch holes in the logic it employs and the truth is conveys.